DataDog/hiring-engineers/answers.md

 >

 ![timeline.rb](https://res.cloudinary.com/themostcommon/image/upload/v1536099792/Screen%20Shots/SS_timeline_rb.png)
-> Which seemed very straight forward from the [Datadog API](https://docs.datadoghq.com/api/?lang=bash#create-a-timeboard) docs; however, I struggled with actually getting to a point where the file was being read and implemented.
-After exhausting my abilities, I took a step back and looked at the curl option.
+> Which seemed very straight forward from the [Datadog API](https://docs.datadoghq.com/api/?lang=bash#create-a-timeboard) docs; however, I struggled with getting to a point where the file was being read and implemented.
+After exhausting my efforts, I took a step back and looked at the curl option.
 After a successful GET operation with the correct end points, I tried the example in the docs and it worked!
 >
 > Using Postman, I was able to set up the POST request and use the clipboard to properly format the call.
+>
 ```curl -X POST \
   'https://api.datadoghq.com/api/v1/dash?api_key=8ab45aa2722f65a5198cd6abee513541&application_key=c868f13fbcf5c70bbdfcb5aecf98762542dfe2dd' \
   -H 'Cache-Control: no-cache' \